Integer-Programming Ensemble of Temporal-Relations Classifiers: Computational Experiments

-Both procedures were implemented in Python.
-The use of Pyomo, the Python-based mathematical modelling tool \citep{hart2012pyomo}, allowed us to switch between cbc, the open-source integer programming solver \citep{forrest2005cbc}, and IBM ILOG CPLEX 12.4, the state-of-the-art commercial solver.
-Using CPLEX running on an Intel Xeon E7458 processor clocked at 2.4GHz, we were able to solve even the largest instances in seconds, as detailed in Table~\ref{tab:ipperf}.
-This should not be surprising, considering the largest instance (WSJ\_20130322\_159) for 11 individual classifiers had dimension of the decision variable as low as 7365, but suggests the scalability of such an approach.
+Last but not least, let us remark on the run-time of the IP solvers.
+Using CPLEX, we were able to solve even the largest IP ensemble instances in seconds.
+Table~\ref{tab:ipperf} shows the run-time performance of the IP ensemble that reconciles all 11 SemEval-2013 TempEval-3 Task C individual classifiers (see Table~\ref{tab:used}) on each of the 20 newsfeeds in the challenge.
+This should not be surprising, considering the largest instance (WSJ\_20130322\_159) for the ensemble of all 11 individual classifiers had dimension of the decision variable as low as 7365.
+The IP ensemble instances for SemEval-2016 Task 12 (Clinical TempEval) were solved faster still, due to the sparsity of the EG. This suggests the scalability of our IP ensemble approach to related temporal reasoning problems.